jackdewinter/pymarkdown/newdocs/src/plugins/rule_md014.md

 ## Summary

-Require output lines in code blocks prefixed with `$`.
+Require that at least one line in a code block is not prefixed with `$`, indicating that command output is visible.

 ## Reasoning

 ### Readability

-Terminal simulations should distinguish between commands and output to aid reader comprehension.
-When every line starts with $, it falsely implies a command was issued with no visible result; requiring at least one non-prefixed line ensures output is shown or prompts are removed entirely, improving clarity.
+Readers of terminal simulations in fenced code blocks rely on the `$` prompt to distinguish commands from output.
+When every line is prefixed with `$`, output becomes invisible, making it impossible to tell what a command produced.

 ## Examples